OliverRC/oliflix.tv/content/posts/setup-tip-and-gotchas.md

 ### Plex Settings

 In Plex on whatever device you are using.
 Go to 'Settings' -> 'Video' (or similar).
-Look for any settings that say "Remote Streaming Quality" or "Local Streaming Quality" and set them to "Original/Maximum".
+Look for any settings that say "Remote Streaming Quality" and set them to "Original/Maximum".

 # Gotchas